Patriarca crime family

-The Patriarca crime family (/ˌpætriˈɑːrkə/, [patriˈarka]), also known as the New England Mafia, the Boston Mafia, the Providence Mafia, or The Office is an Italian-American Mafia family in New England.
-It has two distinct factions, one based in Providence, Rhode Island, and the other in Boston, Massachusetts.
-The family is currently led by Carmen "The Cheese Man" Dinunzio, who is part of the Boston faction.
-The family is primarily active in Massachusetts, Rhode Island and Connecticut with other territory throughout New England.
+The Patriarca crime family (/ˌpætriˈɑːrkə/, [patriˈarka]), also known as the New England Mafia, the Boston Mafia, the Providence Mafia, the Boston–Providence Mafia, or the Office, is an Italian American Mafia crime family operating in New England.
+The family consists of two distinct factions, one based in Providence, Rhode Island, and the other in Boston, Massachusetts.
+The Patriarca family is primarily active in Massachusetts, Rhode Island, and Connecticut, with other territory throughout New England.